-- the relationship of the arbitrator to a party or counsel of a party to the arbitration; - nationality of the parties; and - · personal, proprietary, fiduciary or financial interest of the arbitrator.
+- the relationship of the arbitrator to a party or counsel of a party to the arbitration: - · the nationality of the parties; and - the personal, proprietary, fiduciary or financial interest of the arbitrator

-The arbitration law provides in relevant parts that, in appointing an arbitrator, the parties, the person or the appointing institution shall have regard to the 'nationalities of the parties and other relevant considerations'.
-Once the parties agree on the arbitrators, the courts are likely to recognise those arbitrators irrespective of a requirement for nationality, religion or gender.
+The ADR Act provides in relevant parts that, in appointing an arbitrator, the parties, the person or the appointing institution shall have regard to the 'nationalities of the parties and other relevant considerations'.
+Once the parties agree on the arbitrators, the law recognises those arbitrators irrespective of a requirement for nationality, religion or gender.

-An arbitrator whose appointment contravenes any of these requirements will be disqualified from acting as such.
-It is also worth noting that the law does not impose any express restrictions on the appointment of judges (active or retired) as arbitrators.
-The parties to an arbitration agreement are at liberty to request for the register of arbitrators maintained by the Alternative Dispute Resolution Centre.
+Parties are at liberty to challenge the appointment of any arbitrator whose appointment does not satisfy the foregoing requirements.
+The law does not impose any express restrictions on the appointment of judges (active or retired) as arbitrators.
+The ADR Act provides that parties to an arbitration can request a list of arbitrators from any of the arbitral institutions in Ghana.